W-David-Porter/acim/src/workbook/part-i/39-my-holiness-is-my-salvation/index.md

 ³You cannot give what you do not have.
 ⁴A saviour must be saved.
 ⁵How else can he teach salvation?
-⁶Today’s exercises will apply to you, recognising that your salvation is crucial to the salvation of the world.
+⁶Today’s exercises will apply to you, recognizing that your salvation is crucial to the salvation of the world.
 ⁷As you apply the exercises to your world, the whole world stands to benefit.